adityashrm21/adityashrm21.github.io/_posts/2018-11-5-Neural_Networks.md

 <center> <img src = "https://github.com/adityashrm21/adityashrm21.github.io/blob/master/_posts/imgs/nn/nn.gif?raw=true"> </center>

 As explained earlier in the flow diagram for an ANN, the weights are multiplied by the inputs and a bias term is added to the sum.
-This quantity is then passed through an activation function such as a Sigmoid function, a Rectified Linear Unit or a $$tanh$$ function (also known as the hyperbolic tangent).
+This quantity is then passed through an activation function such as a Sigmoid function, a Rectified Linear Unit or a $$tanh$$ function (also known as the Hyperbolic Tangent Function).
 This gives us the output of the network which is also called the activation of the output unit.
 In general, each node $$i$$ in each layer $$l$$ in the neural network will have an activation from the previous layer (will be more clear later).

 #### Sigmoid Function